 Despite being a small town, Hartsdale has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 Hartsdale is an extremely ethnically-diverse town.
 The people who call Hartsdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartsdale residents report their race to be White, followed by Asian.
 Hartsdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.19% of the town’s residents.
-Important ancestries of people in Hartsdale include Irish, German, Russian, and Polish.
+People of Hispanic or Latino origin account for 13.62% of the town’s residents.
+Important ancestries of people in Hartsdale include Irish, German, Polish, and Russian.

 The most common language spoken in Hartsdale is English.
 Other important languages spoken here include Spanish and Chinese.